Eyelash Tech welcomes client after 3 week closing

-“I`m really big on santionation and cleanliness.
-My clients will voucher for me, I’m always washing my handing, using hand santizer and spraying lysol on the beds,” Boykin said.
+“I`m really big on sanitation and cleanliness.
+My clients will vouch for me, I’m always washing my handing, using hand sanitizer and spraying Lysol on the beds,” Boykin said.

 Boykin’s business requires close contact with her clients, she ‘s only able to service one clients at a time.

-“A full set take about an hour and a half, so what I do is block out an 15 minutes in between every client, I use that time to santize.”She said,
+“A full set take about an hour and a half, so what I do is block out an 15 minutes in between every client, I use that time to sanitize,” she said.

 Boykin said she will continue to follow the guidelines issued by the state.